mikiBgu/CGAssignment1/README.md

 ### For MacOS:

-1. Install `Xcode tools` using the command:
+1. Install `Xcode tools` using the command on the Terminal:
    ```
    xcode-select --install
    ```